Foster

 Who pays for the foster dog’s vet bills?

-Hope4paws Animal Rescue Inc will pay for all vet work (de-sexing, microchipping, vaccination, heartworm testing, and any other vet work) while the animal is in foster care.
+We will pay for all necessary vet work while the dog is in foster care, including de-sexing, microchipping, vaccination, heartworm testing, and any other vet work.
 We also supply flea, tick and any other treatments as required.

 Who pays for food and bedding?